What would you create if there were no constraints?

-Hack Midwest is a fast paced hackathon in Kansas City event where teams of developers design and build a software project within 24 hours.
+Hack Midwest (presented by The Disruption Institute) is a fast paced hackathon in Kansas City event where teams of developers design and build a software project within 24 hours.

 Because you want to: Hone your skills, connect with local developers that are passionate about building good software, learn about tools and new dev patterns, demonstrate your skills...and have a chance at wining cool prizes!